sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ---

-# Chapter 1: Setting Up Your Go Environment
+# Setting Up Your Go Environment

 - Use `golint` to enforce the right coding style of a project.
+- Use `go version` to check the version of Go installed.
 - Use `go vet` to find errors that may not be detected by the compiler, such as having the wrong number of arguments passed to a `Printf` call.
 - A common idiom to run multiple commands at once when building a project is to rely on a `Makefile` like this: